How to Choose an Assisted Living Facility in Ohio

 Staff training under OAC 3701-16-06 requires staff providing personal care to complete first aid within 60 days of hire, administrators to have either 3,000 hours of operational experience or specific educational credentials, and all staff to complete at least 8 hours of continuing education annually.
 Dementia-specific training is only mandated as additional content inside a memory-care-certified setting under OAC 173-39-02.16.
 A general RCF unit is not required to staff dementia-trained personnel beyond the general continuing education hours.

 Memory care is a certification add-on, not a separate license.
 Under OAC 173-39-02.16, an ODA-certified AL provider holds either "basic assisted living service" certification or "basic assisted living service and memory care" certification.
-A memory-care certified unit must designate single-occupancy units in the memory-care section, provide at least three therapeutic or social or recreational activities per day, ensure safe access to outdoor space (often a secured courtyard), maintain staff ratios at least 20 percent higher than the basic-service ratio, keep sufficient RNs or LPNs on call or on-site for memory-care residents at all times, train memory-care staff in common dementia behaviors and de-escalation, and respond to call-light requests in person within 10 minutes.
+A memory-care certified unit must designate single-occupancy units in the memory-care section, provide at least three therapeutic, social, or recreational activities per day, ensure safe access to outdoor space (often a secured courtyard), maintain staff ratios at least 20 percent higher than the basic-service ratio, keep sufficient RNs or LPNs on call or on-site for memory-care residents at all times, train memory-care staff in common dementia behaviors and de-escalation, and respond to call-light requests in person within 10 minutes.
 A private-pay-only memory care community that does not accept Medicaid AL Waiver dollars is technically only required to hold the ODH RCF license, not the ODA 173-39-02.16 certification.
 Families paying privately should still ask which ODA certification track the building holds, because that certification signals whether the unit is operating to memory-care staffing and programming standards or just to the general RCF floor.

 The 2026 Cost Picture